 Tanya was standing behind me so when I moved to the side, the mirror exposed her true colors, her true form, a horrendous succubus hidden behind the shape of a gorgeous woman but bowing to me in respect and somehow feeling ashamed of showing itself.

-So that’s what you really are, a female demon waiting to be commanded a task.
+“So that’s what you really are, a female demon waiting to be commanded a task.”

 I could tell she was feeling down but I managed to bring her hopes back up, I was an empathetic leader and I couldn’t care less about the looks of my entourage.